-Working in a cross functional team is a great opportunity to grow and develop, both on an individual and organizational level.
+Working in a cross-functional team is a great opportunity to grow and develop, both on an individual and organizational level.
 So let’s have a look at some of the key benefits of organizing cross-functional teams:

-- Increase innovation — working with people from different departments and levels of expertise encourages ideation and makes each team member think from different viewpoints and expertise angles.
+- Increase innovation — working with people from different departments and levels of expertise encourages ideation and makes each team member think from different viewpoints and expert angles.
 This helps a lot during brainstorming, developing new products and creating additional value for your current or future products;

 - Increase efficiency — you can quickly address various issues to people from your team, whether technical, organizational, content- or design-related.
 Such teams increase the problem-solving effectiveness and hence, the overall success of project completion;

-- Shape the common vision — whether you’re from the tech, design or sales department, working in a cross functional team can help your colleagues develop a more unified vision of what you’re about to create and a better understanding of the company’s goals and values;
+- Shape the common vision — whether you’re from the tech, design or sales department, working in a cross-functional team can help your colleagues develop a more unified vision of what you’re about to create and a better understanding of the company’s goals and values;

 - Boost teammates’ autonomy — when it comes to accomplishing particular goals, most companies that stick to cross-functional team formation admit better opportunities to operate independently and make decisions tailored to the company’s objective;